monikadoble7/Filpkart-Data-EXCEL-/README.md

-Here's a clean and informative *README* file you can use for your Flipkart Dataset Analysis & Visualization project on GitHub:

----

 # 📊 Flipkart Mobile Dataset Analysis & Visualization

 This project presents a detailed analysis and visualization of a Flipkart mobile dataset using *Excel*.
 The goal was to extract meaningful insights from the data and present them through a well-structured interactive dashboard.